 Hundreds of people took their seats at Auckland's Holy Trinity Cathedral by 12.30pm, as requested, for the 1pm start of the funeral, filing past the black hearse outside the cathedral.

-Among the guests were rugby star Jonah Lomu, broadcaster Ali Mau, newsreader Bernadine Oliver-Kerby and media commentator Bill Ralston.
+Among the guests were rugby star Jonah Lomu and fellow broadcasters Ali Mau, newsreader Bernadine Oliver-Kerby and media commentator Bill Ralston.